phuse-org/phuse-scripts/whitepapers/CentralTendency-UserGuide.md

 ##### Script basics

-  * We refer to these as "standard" scripts because they produce one of the standard displays enumerated in the white paper
+  * We refer to these as "Standard Scripts" because they produce one of the standard displays enumerated in the white paper.

   * Standard scripts, by default, produce an example output from PhUSE CS test data.
-    * We have modified these data to enhance script testing, and [publish these modified data in github](https://github.com/phuse-org/phuse-scripts/tree/master/data/adam/cdisc)
     * [CDISC publish these data on their website](http://www.cdisc.org/sdtmadam-pilot-project)
+    * We have modified the CDISC data to enhance script testing, and [publish these modified data in github](https://github.com/phuse-org/phuse-scripts/tree/master/data/adam/cdisc)

-  * Standard SAS scripts require some common macros, which we [publish here in github](https://github.com/phuse-org/phuse-scripts/tree/master/whitepapers/utilities)
+  * Standard SAS scripts require our library of macros, which we [publish here in github](https://github.com/phuse-org/phuse-scripts/tree/master/whitepapers/utilities)

   * Standard R scripts require some common functions (?)